 Around the World in 3 Weeks

 For every story they say there is a beginning, middle and end.
 For this story there is a stop in Thailand, Poland and Switzerland.
 During this short journey of 3 weeks around the world Scott Rogers and myself spent about a weeks time in each country playing with gravity and doing a little “work” along the way.
 It was a trip of firsts for me experiencing my first (B)uilding jump in Bangkok, being part of a team rigging a new world record urban highline 600′ above Bangkok’s busy city life, committed to my first terminal BASE jumps from amazing cliffs in Lauterbrunnen and seeing so much more along the way.
 I attempted to take some photos on the blazing trail and here are a few I wanted to share to give a glimpse of the beauty and diversity of the sights, sounds and people we got to play and smile with.
 I hope you enjoy!

-Chapter One: The 6th Annual Urban Highline Festival (Lublin, Poland)
+Chapter Two: The 6th Annual Urban Highline Festival (Lublin, Poland)